 CCMP uses X = 128.
 The “min” and “max” operations for IEEE 802 addresses are with the address converted to a positive integer treating the first transmitted octet as the most significant octet of the integer as specified in 8.5.1.2.
 The min and max operations for nonces are with the nonces treated as positive integers converted as specified in 7.1.1.

 The MTK is used to protect communications between two peer mesh STAs.
-The local mesh STA and peer mesh STA normally derive an MTK only once per peering instance.
-The local mesh STA or peer mesh STA may use the AMPE to derive a new MTK.
+The local mesh STA and peer mesh STA derive an MTK per peering instance and may rekey the MTK using AMPE.

 Modify section 11A.4.2 as indicated: